FolkerKinzel/VCards/src/FolkerKinzel.VCards/md/Roadmap.md

 ﻿# FolkerKinzel.VCards
 ## Roadmap

-### 7.1.0
+### 7.2.0
-- [ ] Add generic overloads to the VCardBuilder-Parts Edit and Add methods to pass data without having to use closures.
 - [ ] Implement `VCard.Clean()`.
 - [ ] Implement `IEnumerable<VCard> Clean(this IEnumerable<VCard?>)`

 ### 7.0.0
+- [x] Add generic overloads to the VCardBuilder-Parts Edit methods to pass data without having to use closures.
 - [x] Implement a fluent API.

 ### 6.0.1